SO WHAT SHOULD I DO EVERY DAY?

 5. (combined with doing the problems) Check your answers and the correct steps.

 b.
-If you cannot figure out why you are wrong on a problem, then go to hotmath.com to see the correct steps (Standards Practice problems only).
-This is one of the best things to help you learn the little details about how to do the problems correctly.
+If you cannot figure out why you are wrong on a problem, then go to the solution manual (for Advanced Geometry, Regular and Advanced Intermediate Algebra) or hotmath.com (for Unifying and 9th graders in Algebra) to see the exact correct steps.
+These are some of the best things to help you learn the little details about how to do the problems correctly.
 You can add things you learn here to your notes.
+NOTE: for Unifying and Algebra, hotmath.com only includes the Standards Practice sections--but that can still be really helpful to you. .